 I regularly get asked about different online tools, resources, and services I specifically use every day in my business.
-This resources page is a curated list of the tools and websites I strongly recommend for starting, growing and optimizing your online presence.
+This resources page is a curated list of the tools and resources I’m currently using.

-Every person and business is unique, so I’m not suggesting that everything I use will be right for you.
-There are lots of alternative choices out there today.
+Of course, every person and business is unique, so I’m not suggesting that everything I use will be right for you.
+There are a lot of alternative choices out there today.

-Please note: I personally use each and every recommendation on this page.
+Please note: I personally use each and every resource on this page.

-Before you start checking into the resources I know, trust and use, an important disclosure:
+But before you start checking into the resources I trust and use, an important disclosure:

-Web hosting is very inexpensive, so there really is no excuse not to have your own website today.
+Web hosting is very reasonably-priced, so there really is no excuse not to have your own website today.
+I currently have four web properties under the Greenfield Flower Shop brand.

 Social Media Management